FarronF/limerick-council-meetings/meetings/2016/05/16-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 18th April 2016.md

 Limerick City and County Council as a Roads Authority to make provision for the

-management and control of on street parking and parking charges.--- 6
+management and control of on street parking and parking charges.
+---
+6

 The Control and Management of traffic and on street parking is vital to enabling